 Definition of Java Literals

-Literals are syntactically representation of fixed value from the source.
+Literals are syntactical representations of fixed value from the source.
 In Java, Literals are of majorly four types: Character, Boolean, Numeric, and String.
-So basically, these literals are a bunch of characters which store a constant value for any variable.
-These literals are of immutable characteristics, cannot be changed.
-Every time we create a new variable or a constant, we define a data type and then assign particular values.
+So basically, these literals are a bunch of characters that store a constant value for any variable.
+These literals have immutable characteristics, and we cannot change them.
+Whenever we create a new variable or a constant, we define a data type and assign particular values.
 Now, when the compiler reads the value of a constant variable, it reads and interprets those values as Literals.

-For example, const int abc = 123; here, abc is our variable name, which is constant and assigned a value of 123.
+For example, const int abc = 123; abc is our variable name, which is constant and assigned a value of 123.
 Now this value of a constant variable, 123, is our literal.
-In Java, we have 5 types of major literals.
-Integer, Boolean, Floating-point, Characters, and String are the data types, for with literals represent.
+In Java, we have 5 types of significant literals.
+Integer, Boolean, Floating-point, Characters, and String represent the data types with literals.
 When we are to pass a fixed value into our program, we implement literals.

 Types of Java Literals with Examples

-We will now learn every literal mentioned above with explanation, Program for demonstration and output.
+We will now learn every literal mentioned above with an explanation, a program for demonstration, and output.

 1. Integer

-Octal, Binary, Decimal, and Hexadecimal numbers are used in as literal values for integer literals.
-Base 2, 8, 10, 16 numbers are allowed.
+Octal, Binary, Decimal, and Hexadecimal numbers are literal values for integer literals.
+Base 2, 8, 10, and 16 numbers are allowed.

 - Binary: 0 and 1,